Are you planning to visit Monaco from Nice? Figuring out how to get from Nice to Monaco is the first step.

 Nice-Ville is the train station closest to the city center of Nice.
 The train ride on the Regional Express Train (TER) from Nice-Ville to Monaco-Monte Carlo train station takes just over 20 minutes.

 One con is that the Nice-Ville train station may not be located near your accommodation in Nice.
-To tackle that, opt for a hotel closer to the station, like Hôtel Apollinaire, Hotel Florence, and Aparthotel AMMI Nice Lafayette.
+To tackle that, opt for a hotel closer to the station, like Hotel Apollinaire, Maison Lamartine, and Boutique Hotel Nice Côte d’Azur.

 Another disadvantage is that the Monaco train station is a maze.
 It’s essentially an underground network with multiple entrances and exits.
 I always rely on this map to navigate the station.